 - Monitor and take action: you can monitor and take immediate action if any deliverability issues arise, using free tools such as Return Path’s Sender Score

-- Accreditation and whitelisting: dedicated IP addresses are eligible for whitelisting programs such as Return Path’s Certification, which can help improve deliverability
+- Accreditation and allow listing: dedicated IP addresses are eligible for allow listing programs such as Return Path’s Certification, which can help improve deliverability

 - Protect critical email streams: you can protect transactional email like shopping cart abandonment email, receipts and shipping confirmations